190n/huffman-visualization/README.md

-**This repository contains some code from CSE 13S, as well as some code I wrote which is not related to the class.
-If you are a student in CSE 13S, do not view `src/c/huffman.c`, `src/c/pq.c`, or `src/c/node.c`.
-If you copy from one of those files, you will be caught.**
+**If you're a student in CSE 13S, don't look at or attempt to copy from any of the Zig source files.
+You'll be caught.** Feel free to look at the TypeScript code if you want to see how to use WebAssembly modules and make janky visualizations.

 huffman-visualization
 =====================

 This is a visualizaiton of [Huffman coding](https://en.wikipedia.org/wiki/Huffman_coding).
-It builds the Huffman tree using a WASM module (compiled from C code) and displays it using HTML5 Canvas.
+It builds the Huffman tree using a WASM module (compiled from Zig code) and displays it using HTML5 Canvas.
 It also shows the raw histogram.

 ## Development